 The foods that most commonly cause an allergic reaction are:

 - fish and shellfish

 Food Allergy Epidemiology

 IgE Mediated Food Allergy is found in 5% of young Irish children and about 2% of older children and adults.
 Fortunately, the number of deaths triggered by food allergy is very small.
-Severe life threatening allergic reactions known as anaphylaxis only result in fatalaties in about 1 in 1-3 million people per year.
+Severe life threatening allergic reactions known as anaphylaxis only result in fatalities in about 1 in 1-3 million people per year.
 In addition, these deaths are more likely to be triggered by medication, blood transfusion or insect bites rather than food allergy.
-This certainly does not mean that food allergy is not dangerous and it is essential that food allergies are managed appopriately to prevent harm.
+This certainly does not mean that food allergy is not dangerous and it is essential that food allergies are managed appropriately to prevent harm.